 The award winning Isle of Wight Steam Railway will engage, inspire and excite you ...
 The sight of powerful majestic steam engines, the charm of quiet rural stations, and the friendliness of traditionally uniformed staff, will leave you with some enduring memories of a special day out.

-Added to this there are special weekends throughout the summer where you can relive the 1940s, be in the Victorian era, lay back and listen to jazz, enjoy a special ‘steam day’, see the different motor shows or sip Real Ales.
+Added to this there are special weekends throughout the summer where you can relive the 1940s, join the railway folk, induldge in some cider and cheese tasting, enjoy a special ‘steam day’, see the different motor shows or sip Real Ales.

 Make sure to see Haven Falconry who have birds of prey - watch them fly and pose with them for photos.
 And visit the Railway Shop, the Woodland Walk and the children’s play area.